riceissa/abc/uw.markdown

 - [What are some downsides to doing research in atmospheric science?](https://www.quora.com/What-are-some-downsides-to-doing-research-in-atmospheric-science) (Alex K. Chen’s and Reena Joubert’s answers are especially good.)

+- [What should someone major in if they want to become a climate scientist?](https://www.quora.com/Atmospheric-Science/What-should-someone-major-in-if-they-want-to-become-a-climate-scientist) (No answers at the time of writing, unfortunately.)

 - [What are some good resources for the earth, atmospheric, and planetary sciences?](https://www.quora.com/What-are-some-good-resources-for-the-earth-atmospheric-and-planetary-sciences)

 - [What are some good summer (or winter) programs/schools for graduate students in the earth/atmospheric/planetary sciences or in astrophysics?](https://www.quora.com/What-are-some-good-summer-or-winter-programs-schools-for-graduate-students-in-the-earth-atmospheric-planetary-sciences-or-in-astrophysics)